February 5–6, 2010 North American blizzard: Mid-Atlantic

 and the total collapse of a warehouse in California, Maryland.
 In none of the four cases were there reports of injuries.
 Around 2 pm EST on February 6, DC fire and EMS personnel responded to a church collapse in Northeast DC–preliminary reports from the scene were that the weight of the heavy snow caused the 1- or 1 1/2-story wooden building to completely collapse, and subsequent gas leaks caused some neighbors to be evacuated.
 The roof of St. John's School in Hollywood, Maryland, also collapsed, as did the roof of the truck bay at the volunteer fire station in Bailey's Crossroads, Virginia, on the morning of Monday February 8, but there were no injuries.

 Amtrak shut down much of their service in the region, canceling its Silver Meteor, Silver Star, Crescent, Carolinian, Palmetto, and Capitol Limited, as well as canceling Cardinal service past Huntington, West Virginia However services north continued to operate through the teeth of the storm on a limited schedule.

 In Pittsburgh, both the impact and severity of the storm caught many by surprise.
 Snow began falling in earnest late Friday morning.
 The sudden onset of the storm forced many local school districts, especially districts south of the city, to close early due to rapidly deteriorating road conditions; this is an extremely uncommon event for schools in southwestern Pennsylvania.
 Nearly all schools, including the Pittsburgh Public Schools, cancelled classes the following week.
 Most local universities were also forced to cancel classes for much of the following week due to the storm's effects.
 Additionally, over 130,000 people in the Pittsburgh area were without power as a result of the heavy, wet snow.
 For many residents, power was not restored until Monday, February 15.

 Notable events

 A cross-country skier on New Hampshire Avenue in Washington, D.C.

 Washington, D.C.

-The Reflecting Pool in Washington, D.C., froze over during the blizzard, with the ice being strong enough to walk on.
+The Lincoln Memorial Reflecting Pool in Washington, D.C., froze over during the blizzard, with the ice being strong enough to walk on.

-Many cross-country skiers were spotted throughout Washington, D.C., during the blizzard.
+Several cross-country skiers were spotted throughout Washington, D.C., during the blizzard.
 Photographs of two skiers were shown in several regional newspapers, making them an iconic image of the storm and local celebrities.
+More than 2,000 people joined a snowball fight in Dupont Circle which had been organized on Facebook.
+This event marked the founding of the Washington DC Snowball Fight Association.